gavdraper/gavdraper.github.io/_posts/2018-05-20-SQL-Server-Error-Handling.md

 {% endhighlight %}

 You'll notice this approach as well as being cleaner also displays the correct line number in the error message.

+Like RAISERROR you can also use throw to throw custom errors.
+For example...

+{% highlight sql %}
+THROW 50000, 'Error Message', 1
+{% endhighlight %}

+- The first argument is the error number and must be between 50000  and 2147483647
+- The second argument is the error message
+- The third is the state

+Where as RAISERROR will continue executing the batch when outside of a try block THROW will not...

+{% highlight sql %}
+PRINT 'Before Error';
+THROW 50000, 'Error Message', 1
+PRINT 'After Error'
+{% endhighlight %}

+The second print wont run as throw will end the batch unless you catch it.

 ## Check State Of Transaction In Catch ##